rondavid-q/task--2/README.md

 This Terraform script provisions an AWS VPC with public and private subnets.
 It includes the creation of an Internet Gateway for public subnet access and a NAT Gateway for private subnet internet access.

+We have also created ECR repo to ush our images.

 ## Prerequisites

 Before running this Terraform script, make sure you have the following prerequisites: